 Albert Pujols uses his Personal Pitcher in his own back yard.
 Other major leaguers even take it on the road and use it in their large hotel rooms.

-The owner of the Personal Pitcher designed it in 1993 for his 14 year old son in hopes of making his JV team and now his son has gone to college on a baseball scholarship, played through the minor leagues and is in his 3rd year of the major leagues.
+The owner of the Personal Pitcher designed it in 1993 for his 14 year old son in hopes of making his JV team and now his son went to college on a baseball scholarship, played through the minor leagues and finished in 2009 having played 5 years in the major leagues.

 The Personal Pitcher comes in 2 versions, and has all other kinds of options and other gadgets that they sell.